 Livy states that there were thirty-thousand casualties among the Samnites when their camp was captured by the Roman army.
 This is surely an exaggeration, but clearly the Samnites suffered a heavy loss.

 While Cossus was engaged near Saticula, Valerius, the other Roman commander, won a battle at Campua.
-After the Battle of Saticula the Samnites mustered another force to face Valerius who defeated them a second time which ended the First Samnite War in favor of the Roman Republic.
+After the Battle of Saticula the Samnites mustered another force to face Valerius who defeated them and ended the First Samnite War in favor of the Roman Republic.

-One of the main legacies of the Samnite Wars was the adoption of the Manipular formation by the Roman legion.
-Rome had learned to fight as phalanxes from the Etruscans, but the Manipular formation came from the Samnites.
-Phalanxes are only good for fighting in open plains, but Samnium was wooded and hilly.
+One of the main legacies of the Samnite Wars was the adoption of the manipular formation by the Roman legion.
+Rome had learned to fight as phalanxes from the Etruscans, but the manipular formation came from the Samnites.
+Phalanxes were the supreme fighting force on open plains, but Samnium was wooded and hilly.

 Some of the historicity of the Samnite Wars is questioned by historians.
 This is due to several similarities between the events of the Samnite Wars and the First Punic War.
 Clearly the speeches of the Roman forces, the casualties of the battles, and the ferocity of the Roman warriors has been exaggerated by Livy.
 There is no way he could have known what a Roman general said at a given battle, or the discussions of the military councils.

-Roman historians used a technique called Inventio, in which they would invent speeches and sometimes exaggerate events based on what they actually knew and what they wanted Romans to appear as.
+Roman historians used a technique called Inventio, in which they would invent speeches and sometimes exaggerate events based on what they actually knew of the battle and what they wanted the participants to appear as.
 This could be why the Battle at Saticula looks like battle during the First Punic War.
-Nonetheless we can accept that there is some truth to the histories of Livy based on what we do know of history.
+Nonetheless we can accept that there is some truth to the histories of Livy based on what we do know of the results of the Samnium

-P. Decius was raised to the rank of nobility and made a consul in his later years.
-This would mean that he had to something remarkable for the Roman Republic.
+Decius was raised to the rank of nobility and made a consul in his later years.
+This would mean that he had to have done something remarkable for the Roman Republic.
 The Samnites ended their attacks against Campania after the Roman campaign against them.
 This shows that the war clearly went against them.
 If Livy did not tell the whole truth, he embellished speeches and casualty numbers, but this doesn’t take away from the historical accuracy of the events that occurred.